Hogwarts Legacy is the Harry Potter game fans have been waiting for | CNN Underscored

 Missing magic

-It’s also hard to ignore major omissions, like the absence of Diagon Alley and playable Quidditch, which seem like missed opportunities.
-It’s maybe not entirely fair to fault the developer for not including something, especially when these elements could arrive at a later date, via downloadable content or in the inevitable sequel.
+It’s also hard to ignore major omissions, such as the absence of Diagon Alley and playable Quidditch, which seem like missed opportunities.
+It’s maybe not entirely fair to fault the developer for not including something, especially when these elements could arrive at a later date via downloadable content or in the inevitable sequel.
 Still, it’s difficult to hop on your broom and not imagine how cool it’d be to hit the figurative gas and hurl yourself toward a Golden Snitch.

 Bottom line